Seekatar/OktaPosh/README.md

 ## High Level Functions

-The `Build-Okta*` functions and `tests/samples` folder has some high-level functions make adding complex objects a bit easier.
-There are also some sample scripts used by the my specific situation, but may be useful for others to look at.
+The `Build-Okta*` functions and `tests/samples` folder has some high-level functions that make adding complex objects a bit easier.
+There are also some sample scripts used by my specific situation, but may be useful for others to look at.

 ## Technical Details